TremorVideoMobile/TremorVideo-Android-SDK/README.md

 - [Tremor Video Android API Doc] (http://tremorvideomobile.github.io/android/javadoc/) contains details about each API definitions.

 # SDK Integration through mediaiton
-Tremor supports Android mediation throught FreeWheel, Google AdMob/DFP, Fyber, Mopub (as a custom network), [Android SDK Medaition](https://github.com/TremorVideoMobile/TremorVideo-Android-SDK/wiki/Android-SDK-Mediation) contains all the details on how to integrate Tremor SDK through the mediaiton.
-If you integrate Tremor SDK through mediation, you should always go through this documentation to know the requirement to use Tremor SDK.
+Tremor supports Android mediation including FreeWheel, Google AdMob/DFP, Fyber, Mopub (as a custom network), [Android SDK Medaition](https://github.com/TremorVideoMobile/TremorVideo-Android-SDK/wiki/Android-SDK-Mediation) contains all the details on how to integrate Tremor SDK through the mediaiton.
+If you integrate Tremor SDK through mediation, you should always go through this documentation to know the requirements to configure your applicaton in order to use Tremor SDK.